sdswitz/rthon/README.md

 - **Gamma Distribution**: `dgamma`, `pgamma`, `qgamma`, `rgamma`

 ### TODO:
-- Implement the lm() function, which uses the QR decomposition
+- Implement the lm() function, which uses the QR decomposition (WIP)
+    - It does something, but is very wrong.
+Maybe look into using basic numpy functions
+    - or vibe code some C/C++ functions, starting with very basic building blocks

 ## Installation